 “GIP is a 42 amino acid peptide stimulating insulin together with GLP-1.
 Late phase of the insulinotropic response is particularly impaired in T2DM” (Meier and Nauck 2006).
 However, insulin resistance is independent of decreased GLP-1 (Rask Eva et al.2001, Muscelli et al.2008).
 GIP contains an alanine at position 2 and is a substrate for enzymatic inactivation by DPP4, an aminopeptidase.
-Insulinotropic actions of GIP are more prominent during hyperglycaemia (Christensen et al.2011).
+Insulinotropic actions of GIP are more prominent during hyperglycemia (Christensen et al.2011).
 “Women who had a history of gestational diabetes are at high risk of developing type 2 diabetes as the GIP effect was reported to be preserved” (Meier et al.2005).
 “The enteroglucagon peptides expressed by proglucagon gene, primarily in the ‘L’ cells of the distal intestine are glicentin and OXM” (Sinclair and Drucker 2005)

 “Glicentin is considered as only a discarded metabolite of proglucagon after the cleavage of GLP-1 and GLP-2” (Sinclair and Drucker 2005).
-OXM similar to GLP-1, a peptide of 37-amino acid secreted from the intestine following nutrient ingestion originating from the same proglucagon precursor (Cohen et al.2003).
+OXM is similar to GLP-1, a peptide of 37-amino acids secreted from the intestine following nutrient ingestion originating from the same proglucagon precursor (Cohen et al.2003).
 “OXM is a dual agonist of the GLP-1 receptor and the glucagon receptor combining the effects of both hormones.
 Like GLP-1, OXM decreases food intake by suppressing appetite, inhibits gastric emptying, enhances glucose-stimulated insulin secretion and inhibits glucagon release, reducing postprandial glucose levels by glucagon action thus a key peptide in therapeutic development” (Pocai 2012).
 Activated glucagon receptor (GCGR) can increase hepatic glucose production, but the overall metabolic effect of OXM is balanced toward improving glycemic control.

 3. OTHER GUT HORMONES IN GLUCOSE METABOLISM